Top 3 Ways to Clean Gmail Storage

 Why is my Gmail out of storage?

-To clean Gmail space, you should first get rid of unwanted and unnecessary email messages using a bulk email organizer like Clean Email.
+To free up Gmail space, you should first get rid of unwanted and unnecessary email messages using a bulk email organizer like Clean Email.
 Then, go through Google Drive and Google Photos and delete all files, photos, and videos that you don’t need.

 What do I do when my Gmail storage is full?

 The first thing you should do when you run out of storage is to learn how to clean up Gmail space by familiarizing yourself with the techniques described in this article.
-Unless you’re okay with wasting hours of your time, don’t clean Gmail storage space manually and use a bulk email organizer instead.
+To avoid spending hours on manual cleanup, opt for a bulk email organizer rather than tidying up Gmail storage space by hand.

 How much storage do I have in Gmail?